 Assistant Professor of Economics

-Professor Archibong's research areas include development economics, political economy and environmental economics with an African regional focus.
-Her research investigates the origins, drivers and effects of inequality of access to public services (particularly infrastructure, education and measures of public health).
-Some current work includes studying the persistent effects of historical institutions and geography on access to public services in Nigeria.
-Other research studies the impact of health shocks on the gender gap in human capital investment, and the impact of air pollution from gas flaring on human capital outcomes.
+Professor Archibong's research areas include development economics, political economy, economic history and environmental economics with an African regional focus.
+Her research investigates the role of institutions and geography in inequality of access to public services (particularly infrastructure, education and measures of public health).
+Some current research studies the impact of health shocks on the gender gap in human capital investment, and the impact of air pollution from gas flaring on human capital outcomes.
 Other work studies the role of domestic labor coercion in public infrastructure projects in British colonial Africa, and the effects of taxation on public service provision in Nigeria, and the role of ethnic and gender bias in hiring.
-She is a faculty affiliate at Columbia University's Center for Development Economics and Policy (CDEP) and The Earth Institute at Columbia University, the Institute of African Studies and the Institute for Research in African-American Studies, the Columbia Population Research Center (CPRC), and the Center for Environmental Economics and Policy (CEEP).
+She is a faculty affiliate at Columbia University's Center for Development Economics and Policy (CDEP), The Earth Institute at Columbia University, the Institute of African Studies and the Institute for Research in African-American Studies, the Columbia Population Research Center (CPRC), and the Center for Environmental Economics and Policy (CEEP).

 She joined the Economics faculty in 2015 and received a B.A. in Economics/Philosophy and a Ph.D. in Sustainable Development from Columbia University.
 Her CV and further information can also be found on her personal website.